mrward/monodevelop-dnx-addin/README.md

 # .NET Core Support for MonoDevelop and Xamarin Studio

-Provides [.NET Core and ASP.NET Core](https://dotnet.github.io/) support for MonoDevelop and Xamarin Studio 6.0 or above.
+Provides [.NET Core and ASP.NET Core](https://dotnet.github.io/) support for .NET Core .xproj and project.json files in MonoDevelop and Xamarin Studio 6.0 or higher.

+Please note that this does not support .NET Core 1.0 and higher which use SDK style .csproj files without an associated project.json file.
+Visual Studio for Mac and MonoDevelop 7.0 have built-in support .NET Core 1.0 and the new SDK style .csproj files.

 This addin uses source code from [OmniSharp](https://github.com/OmniSharp/omnisharp-roslyn) in order to communicate with the .NET Core design time host.
 It also uses source code from [Roslyn](https://github.com/dotnet/roslyn), [Microsoft.AspNet.Hosting](https://github.com/aspnet/Hosting), [Microsoft.Framework.Logging](https://github.com/aspnet/Logging) and [Microsoft.Framework.OptionsModel](https://github.com/aspnet/Options/), since the Roslyn version of OmniSharp uses types from their corresponding NuGet packages.